dbob23/NumNums/README.md

   The restaurants, once retrieved from the database, are displayed in both a list format, and as markers on a googleMap.
 Each marker can be clicked to show the restaurant name, street address, and website URL in an infoWindow.

   Making "NumNums!" has been a tremendously rewarding experience.
 It is the first project that I have completed on my own.
 In the process, I was able to teach myself how to use Spring Security, GoogleMaps and GoogleGeocode APIs, JSON parsing, and JavaScript, all for the first time.
-While any project of this size can be improved and refactored, I am satisfied to see my original idea made into a fully functioning web based application.
+I am satisfied to see my original idea made into a fully functioning web based application.